|

 on birds and bats in mid-flight (speeds over 200 mhp).
 This large crow sized

-falcon mates for life and prefers wide open spaces and have a homing
+falcon mates for life and prefers wide open spaces.
+It has beautiful barred white under-parts and a

 Hacienda Chichen Bird Refuge.